What world do we want? TED Talks answers

-TEDxPoblenou gathered last Friday at Aticco Workspaces a group of entrepreneurs and inspiring people to share their experiences and their vision about what characteristics the year 2022 has to have to lead us to a better world.
+TEDxPoblenou brought together a group of entrepreneurs and inspiring people last Friday at Aticco Workspaces to share their experiences and vision on what characteristics the year 2022 must have to lead us towards a better world.

-This was the first event of the new chapter of TEDxPoblenou, which has kicked off its TED Talks in Barcelona from our coworking space at Aticco Bogatell, 108 Pallars street.
+This has been the first event of the new TEDxPoblenou chapter that has kicked off its TED talks in Barcelona from our coworking space at Aticco Bogatell, on Pallars 108 street.

 The event was presented by Victor Remy, Operations Manager at TheFork and licensee of the TEDx chapter in Poblenou.
-Under the title 2022: Year Onethe conferences were divided into three thematic blocks (Life, Deep Tech & Art, New Opportunities) in which the speakers answered Remy's question: after the last two years in which we have rethought our way of life and work, what kind of world do we want from now on, from Year 1?
+Under the title '2022: Year One', the conferences were divided into three thematic blocks (Life, Deep Tech & Art, New Opportunities) in which the speakers answered Remy's question: after the last two years in which we have rethought our way of life and work, what world do we want from now on, from Year 1?

 Carlota Planas Rierais a former futsal player and manages the agency Unik Team, specialized in representing women soccer players.
 When she was a child she had to deal with barriers that were more than barriers, they were real walls to be able to play soccer and compete.
 She suffered gender discrimination and, despite this, she has managed to be one of the pioneers in opening the field to other girls and women in amateur and professional soccer.

-"We have the power and the responsibility to change prejudices.
-The goal is that our children do not have to think about whether they are men or women to do what they want in life," Carlota Planas.
+“We have the power and responsibility to change prejudices.
+The goal is that our children don't have to think about whether they are men or women to do what they want in life,” Carlota Planas.

 A more sustainable future